auth0/express-openid-connect/API.md

 - **`legacySameSiteCookie`** - Set a fallback cookie with no SameSite attribute when `authorizationParams.response_mode` is `form_post`.
 Default is `true`.
 - **`loginPath`** - Relative path to application login.
 Default is `/login`.
 - **`logoutPath`** - Relative path to application logout.
 Default is `/logout`.
+- **`postLogoutRedirectUri`** - Either a relative path to the application or a valid URI to an external domain.
+The user will be redirected to this after a logout has been performed.
+This value must be registered at the authorization server/ Default is `baseUrl`.
 - **`redirectUriPath`** - Relative path to the application callback to process the response from the authorization server.
 This value is combined with the `baseUrl` and sent to the authorize endpoint as the `redirectUri` parameter.
 Default is `/callback`.
-- **`postLogoutRedirectUri`** - Either a relative path to the application or a valid URI to an external domain.
-The user will be redirected to this after a logout has been performed.
-Default is `baseUrl`.
 - **`required`** - Use a boolean value to require authentication for all routes.
 Pass a function instead to base this value on the request.
 Default is `true`.
 - **`routes`** - Boolean value to automatically install the login and logout routes.
 See [the examples](EXAMPLES.md) for more information on how this key is used.
 Default is `true`.